krigjo25/Databases/librarymanagesystem/read-me.md

 ### Contact Information

+-   messenger : krigjo25
+-   website : krigjo25.com
 -   Discord : krigjo25#5588
--   messenger : krigjo25

 Author notes<br>
-« Everything is perfect at all times. »
+« EA human can maintain something, but never actually create some thing.
+The side effects of the maintained element is what has been created. »

 ###  Licence